 Dull's book would have been excellent as a history of the French involvement in the Seven Years' War.
 As it turned out, it is too expansive for the French navy: it lacks the very extensive technical and tactical detail that would be expected in a book of its size on the subject.
 Other naval history books generally give far more details concerning individual battles, ship construction, training, organization, doctrine, the merits of individual commanders, and other tactical combat factors, and these are only present in a limited way in Dull's work.

 This is not to say that it is bad, for it certainly provides a number of excellent points.
-It demonstrates the great danger which disease subjected naval fleets to, although the reasons for why certain fleets were impacted and if the French undertook any measures to respond is not covered to as great of an extent.
+It demonstrates the great danger which disease subjected naval fleets to, although the reasons for why certain fleets were impacted and if the French undertook any measures to respond are not covered to as great of an extent.
 Financial and administrative constraints or structures of the French navy receive excellent focus, the various campaigns the French waged and what they hoped to achieve are put into the spotlight, the diplomatic framework that the peace was achieved in is a crucial component, and the economic effect on France by the blockade and various English operations against France receive their due share.
 The various French generals and their campaigns, in Europe and in the colonies, are well covered.
-And the effect of the war are dealt with well too, writing convincingly that the Anglo-French conflict was disastrous for both France and Britain in the end, as both the First and Second British and French empires were lost in mutual conflagration..
-There is nothing per se wrong with the book, and more that it has cast its net very far indeed and so it is incapable of capturing in detail the low level tactical operations, equipment, doctrine, training, and other features of the navy.
+And the effect of the war is dealt with well too, writing convincingly that the Anglo-French conflict was disastrous for both France and Britain in the end, as both the First and Second British and French empires were lost in mutual conflagration.
+There is nothing per se wrong with the book, and more that it has cast its net very far indeed and so it is incapable of capturing in detail the low-level tactical operations, equipment, doctrine, training, and other features of the navy.
 Perhaps it is because in the end, after the first few years of the war, the French fleet was so little capable of operations that its activities dwindled down to a bare minimum.

-While the book has a good selection of maps at the beginning, it lacks for tactical maps of battles, and these opening maps do not include highlights for battle zones.
-Furthermore it does not have any illustrations or diagrams: these could have been excellent tools to make it more readable and comprehensible.
+While the book has a good selection of maps at the beginning, it lacks tactical maps of battles, and these opening maps do not include highlights for battle zones.
+Furthermore, it does not have any illustrations or diagrams: these could have been excellent tools to make it more readable and comprehensible.

-I heartily recommend the book for a general understanding of France and the Seven Years' War and presenting a strong and new perspective about the importance which the French attached to their colonies and the tremendous effort which went to saving them, and the cohesive and logical nature of French strategy, undone by poor implementation on land and by crushing numerical inferiority at sea.
+I heartily recommend the book for a general understanding of France and the Seven Years' War and presenting a strong and new perspective about the importance which the French attached to their colonies and the tremendous effort which went into saving them, and the cohesive and logical nature of French strategy, undone by poor implementation on land and by crushing numerical inferiority at sea.
 It also is an interesting attempt at rehabilitating Louis XV, who is not shown as an incompetent and naive king, but rather as a keen policy maker, intelligent, with firm ideals, and the necessary backbone to persevere despite huge obstacles to his effort to protect French dignity and honor at the peace table.
 Perhaps this is somewhat overdone, but it is still welcome.
 Its shortcoming is the title, in that the book doesn't match up to what it would seem to be about, but what it chose to cover instead, that of the diplomatic and strategic elements of a heavily interconnected global war.
 This is brilliantly done: it is sure to give any reader a new and richer perspective about the French role in the Seven Years' War, dispelling old myths about the ineffectiveness of the French navy and the lack of French commitment to their colonies and raising interesting questions about the effect of the ultimate outcome of the war.
-Simply do not expect however, a book about the French navy in of itself.
+Simply do not expect, however, a book about the French navy in itself.